 Tips for hemp heart muffins

 - Let the muffins sit for 5 minutes before removing them from the pan.
-When muffins are still hot they easily break, letting them cool slightly stops them from crumbling.
+When muffins are still hot, they easily break; letting them cool slightly stops them from crumbling.

 Did you make these orange cranberry hemp heart muffins?
 Would you take 5 seconds to give a star rating and review just below the recipe?
 That means SOO much to me!!
 And it helps the growth of the Beside the Mountain blog.
 (Your email address will not be shown).

-Fresh Cranberry Orange Muffins (with oat flour)
+Cranberry Orange Muffins Gluten Free

 Equipment